TDEvans97/E-Commerce_Back-End/README.md

   + [Test Instructions](#test-instructions)
   + [Questions](#questions)
   ## Description
   This E-commerce back-end application demonstrates the fundamental architecture of e-commerce sites.
-It is build upon an Express.js API that has been configured to use Sequelize to communicate with a MySQL database.
+It is built upon an Express.js API that has been configured to use Sequelize to communicate with a MySQL database.
   ## Installation Instructions
   Please clone it down the repo. `npm init` to install all dependencies.
 Run the schema in a database management tool.
 After the local database has been created, use the command `npm run seed` in the terminal to seed the database.
 Now that your local database is configured, use the command `npm start` to execute the code and start the server.
 After this is completed, you may test and validate the results of REST API methods on the database in a REST API client like Insomnia or Postman.
   ## License